dmbarbour/awelon/AboutAO.md

 Annotations - by convention, capabilities with prefix `&` - are not semantic and may be hard-wired into an application.
 Annotations express hints for a compiler, optimizer, debugger, e.g. to support parallelism, laziness, breakpoints, better warning or error messages, and so on.
 For example, `%{&par}` might apply to a lazy thunk and indicate its value should be calculated in parallel.

-## Ambiguity and Search
+## Ambiguity and Program Search

-Ambiguous choice in AO is syntactically expressed by wrapping an ambiguous section in parentheses, and separating one or more options with a vertical bar.
+Ambiguity is syntactically expressed by wrapping a section in parentheses, and separating one or more options with a vertical bar.
 For example:

         a (b | c d) e (f|g|h)